vpp-dev/vpp-release-notes/README.md

-This is another great release in the making.
+REMINDER: this is work in progress..